Control System Connectors#

 - Return type:

-- async write_pv(pv_address, value, timeout=None)[source]#
+- async write_channel(channel_address, value, timeout=None, verification_level=None, tolerance=None)[source]#

-Write value to EPICS PV.
+Write value to EPICS channel with automatic limits validation and verification.

 - Parameters:

-pv_address (str) – EPICS PV address
+channel_address (str) – EPICS channel address

 value (Any) – Value to write